Skip to main content

 • grinding

-• “There is also a variety of builds that you can go for that makes each run feel refreshing and not tedious.”
+• “There is a variety of builds you can try, making each run feel refreshing and not tedious.”

 • “Went deep enough into challenge runs on Hades I & II before getting bored with how grindy and easy the game became (after a huge number of hours though).”